devlikeapro/waha-docs/content/en/blog/waha-ngrok/index.md

 ---
 title: "WAHA + Ngrok - Running WAHA on local network"
-description: "Step by step guide on how to run WAHA on local network using Ngrok"
+description: "Step-by-step guide on how to run WAHA on local network using Ngrok"
-excerpt: "Step by step guide on how to run WAHA on local network using Ngrok (so you can use it on Cloud or VPS)"
+excerpt: "Step-by-step guide on how to run WAHA on local network using Ngrok (so you can use it on Cloud or VPS)"
 date: 2024-06-11T08:48:45+00:00
 draft: false
 weight: 50